 During the two-week period, occupants were allotted 3.5 gallons of drinking water, six “survival biscuits” served daily, and lemon and cherry flavored candies referred to as “carbohydrate supplements.”

 In addition to local bakery Sunshine Biscuit, commercial bakeries across the country were tapped to produce the biscuits.
-The biscuits were wrapped in wax paper, then sealed into metal canisters holding 434 crackers, with two canisters per box.
+The biscuits were wrapped in wax paper, then sealed into a metal canister holding 434 crackers, with two canisters per box.
 Boxes were stamped with the month and year they were produced.

-Twenty billion crackers were produced when the shelter-stocking program ended in 1964, with 95,797 marked shelters to accommodate 93 million people.
+Twenty billion crackers had been produced when the shelter-stocking program ended in 1964, with 95,797 marked shelters to accommodate 93 million people.